scala-native/scala-native/docs/user/sbt.rst

     sbt new scala-native/scala-native.g8

-.. note:: New project should not be created in `mounted` directories, like external storage devices.
+..
+Note:: On Windows, new project should not be created in `mounted` directories, like external storage devices.

   In the case of WSL2 (Windows Subsystem Linux), Windows file system drives like `C` or `D` are perceived as `mounted`.
 So creating new projects in these locations will not work.